Flag of Florida: Colonial flags of Florida (1513–1821)

 Spain was a dynastic union and federation of kingdoms when Juan Ponce de León claimed Florida for the Spanish Crown on April 2, 1513.
 Colonial authorities used several banners or standards during the first period of settlement and governance in Florida, such as the royal standard of the Crown of Castile.
-As with other Spanish territories, the Burgundian saltire was generally used in Florida to represent collective Spanish sovereignty between 1513 and 1821.
+As with other Spanish territories, the Burgundian saltire was generally used in Florida to represent collective Spanish sovereignty between 1565 and 1763.
+The red saltire of the Cross of Burgundy represents the cross on which St. Andrew was crucified, and the standard is frequently displayed today in Florida's historic Spanish settlements, such as St. Augustine.

 In 1763, Spain passed control of Florida to Great Britain via the Treaty of Paris, following the latter's victory over France in the Seven Years' War, in exchange for other territory.
 Great Britain used the original union flag with the white diagonal stripes in Florida during this brief period.
 The British also divided the Florida territory into East Florida, with its capital at St. Augustine, and West Florida, with its capital at Pensacola.
 The border was the Apalachicola River.

-Spain regained control of the Florida Provinces (las Floridas) after the Siege of Pensacola and the Treaty of Paris following the American Revolutionary War, when Britain ceded its territories east of the Mississippi River.
-In 1785, King Charles III chose a new naval and battle flag for Spain, which had become a more centralized nation-state, and its crown territories.
-This tri-band of red-gold-red was used with the Burgundian saltire in the provinces of East and West Florida until they joined the United States in 1821.
+Spain regained control of the Florida Provinces (las Floridas) in 1784 after the Siege of Pensacola and the Treaty of Paris following the American Revolutionary War, when Britain ceded its territories east of the Mississippi River.
+In 1784, King Charles III chose a new naval and battle flag for Spain, which had become a more centralized nation-state, and its crown territories.
+This tri-band of red-gold-red was used in the provinces of East and West Florida until they joined the United States in 1821.
 Florida was admitted to the Union in 1845.

-Secession from the Union

-Between 1821 and 1861, Florida had no official flag.
-The inauguration of Governor William D. Moseley in 1845 featured a flag with bars of blue, gold, red, white, and green, along with the motto "Let Us Alone".
-However, this never was an official state flag.
+The Chase Flag (1861)